-Your employer must include lead in their hazard communication program and training.
-All employees occupationally exposed to lead must be trained, prior to initial assignment and at least annually thereafter, on housekeeping and hygiene practices.
-Also, your employer is required to provide an information and training program for all employees exposed to lead above the action level on any day or who may experience skin or eye irritation from lead compounds such as lead arsenate or lead azide, and as interim protection for employees who perform trigger tasks.
-The program must train these employees regarding the specific hazards associated with their work environment, protective measures which can be taken, including the contents of any compliance plan in effect, the danger of lead to their bodies (including their reproductive systems), and their rights under the standard.
-All employees must be trained prior to initial assignment to areas where there is a possibility of exposure as described above.
+All employees occupationally exposed to lead must be trained, prior to initial assignment and at least annually thereafter, on housekeeping and hygiene practices, including, where applicable, written safe hydration procedures.
+Your employer is also required to provide an information and training program for all employees exposed to lead at or above the action level on any day, or who may experience skin or eye irritation from lead compounds such as lead arsenate or lead azide, and as interim protection for employees who perform PSLW.
+This program must inform these employees of the specific hazards associated with their work environment, protective measures which can be taken, the danger of lead to their bodies (including their reproductive health), and their rights under the standard.
+In addition your employer must make readily available to all employees, including those exposed below the action level, a copy of the standard and these appendices.

+Your employer is required to complete this training program for all employees described above prior to initial job assignment.
 This training program must also be provided at least annually thereafter.

 XI.
-Signs -- subsection (m)
+Communication of Hazards -- subsection (m)